Calligraphy: East Asia

-History
+China

+Bronze gallery, Palace Museum, Taipei, Taiwan.

-In ancient China, the oldest known Chinese characters are oracle bone script (甲骨文), carved on ox scapulae and tortoise plastrons, as the rulers in the Shang dynasty carved pits on such animals' bones and then baked them to gain auspice of military affairs, agricultural harvest, or even procreation and weather, as a form of scapulimancy.
-During the divination ceremony, a heat source was applied to the carved pits, causing the bones to crack.
-The resulting cracks were interpreted and then inscribed directly on the shell or bone, sometimes after the characters had been written with a brush, after which they were interpreted, the interpretation being carved directly on the shell or bone, sometimes after the characters were written with a brush.
-With the development of the bronzeware script (jīn wén) and large seal script (dà zhuàn) "cursive" signs continued.
+In ancient China, the oldest known Chinese characters are oracle bone script (甲骨文), carved on ox scapulae and tortoise plastrons.
+The rulers in the Shang dynasty carved pits on such animals' bones and baked them for insight into military affairs, agricultural harvests, weather, or even procreation, as a form of scapulimancy.
+During the divination ceremony, a heat source was applied to the carved pits, causing the bones to crack; they were then interpreted, with the interpretation being carved directly on the shell or bone, sometimes after the characters were written with a brush.
+With the development of the bronzeware script (jīn wén) and large seal script (dà zhuàn), "cursive" signs continued.
 Mao Gong ding is one of the most famous examples of bronzeware script in Chinese calligraphic history.
 It contains 500 inscribed characters, the largest number of bronze inscriptions discovered to date.
 Moreover, each archaic kingdom of current China had its own set of characters.

-In Imperial China, the graphs on old steles – some dating from 200 BCE, and in the small seal script (小篆 xiǎo zhuàn) style – have been preserved and can be viewed in museums even today.

-About 220 BCE, the emperor Qin Shi Huang, the first to conquer the entire Chinese basin, imposed several reforms, among them Li Si's character unification, which created a set of 3300 standardized small seal characters.
+In Imperial China, the graphs on old steles have been preserved and can be viewed in museums.
+Some date back to 200 BCE and are written in the small seal script (小篆 xiǎo zhuàn) style.
+Around 220 BCE, the emperor Qin Shi Huang, the first to conquer the entire Chinese basin, imposed several reforms, among them Li Si's character unification, which created a set of 3300 standardized small seal characters.
 Despite the fact that the main writing implement of the time was already the brush, few papers survive from this period, and the main examples of this style are on steles.

-The clerical script (隸書/隸书) (lì shū) which was more regularized, and in some ways similar to modern text, was also authorised under Qin Shi Huang.
+The clerical script (隸書/隸书) (lì shū), which was more regularized and in some ways similar to modern text, was also authorised under Qin Shi Huang.